bufferings/thymeleaf-extras-nl2br/README.md

 # thymeleaf-nl2br
-Thymelaef dialect for new line to &lt;br>
+Thymeleaf dialect for new line to &lt;br>